happy-turtle/oit-unity/README.md

 ### Without Post-Processing Stack v2

 If you don't want to use the post-processing stack just skip the first step and instead add the component `OrderIndependentTransparency` to a camera.
-Using this component transparent objects won't render in the editor scene view though.
+Transparent objects won't render in the editor scene view using this component.

 ## Notes

+- Other platforms than Windows might not work as expected as this is using more unconventianol HLSL features.
+Let me know of your experience and if you got this running on different platforms.
-Note that this project currently does **not** include implementations for the Universal Render-Pipeline and the High-Definition Render-Pipeline.
+- Note that this project currently does **not** include implementations for the Universal Render-Pipeline and the High-Definition Render-Pipeline.